BaptistCare HopeStreet

 • Praise for the dedication of the HopeStreet staff in serving the community.

-• Praise for the New Vine Lakes teams bringing the love of Jesus to the community.
+• Praise for the NVL teams bringing the love of Jesus to the community.

 • Pray for the staff and volunteers, as they provide consistently respectful, empowering support for those in vulnerable situations.

-• Pray for Anne and the team as BaptistCare moves through a period of change; prayer is needed as they navigate the changes and implement new systems and ideas in the community.
+• Pray for Anne and her team as BaptistCare moves through a period of change; prayer is needed as they navigate the changes and implement new systems and ideas in the community.

 • Pray for more men within the community to be drawn to the men’s group.

-• Pray for the growth of Breakfast Church.
+• Pray also for the growth of Breakfast Church.

-• Prayerfully consider how you might be able to help serve and volunteer at HopeStreet, as well as support the associated ministries of New Vine Lakes.
+• Prayerfully consider how you might be able to help serve and volunteer at HopeStreet, as well as support the associated ministries of NVL.

 Become a KingdomCome Partner today